 We want blood test reviews to feel clear and low stress, and we also need to keep them safe.

-An independent clinician can usually review your results if all of these are true.
+A UK-registered clinician in our team can usually review your results if all of these are true.

 Your blood tests are in date